jncc/eo-index-generation/README.md

 ```

-Example command to process S1 indices `RVI` and `VVVH` for a single product:
+Example command to process S1 indices `RVI` and `VHVV` for a single product:

 (Note: Make sure to fill in the correct bind mounts, and have all the ARD products downloaded and available in the input folder)